Program at a glance

 What training expenses are covered?

 Books, tools, equipment, uniforms, etc. will be considered as eligible training/education expenses if they are required by the training/education institution for all students.
 The participant will be required to submit documentation from the training/education institution and original receipts for reimbursement.
-Tools, and equipment and computer purchases are limited to $1,000 for AT&T and Nokia participants.
+Tool and equipment purchases are limited to $1,000 for AT&T and Nokia participants.

 What outplacement expenses are covered?